soumya-ranjan-sahoo/academic-webprofile/content/home/posts.md

   date_start = "2018-10-10"
   date_end = ""
   description = """Graduate student in the department of computer science with a strong focus on machine learning and information systems.
-  * Project <i>: (Ongoing) Currently working with the Department of Databases and Information Systems, Max-Planck Institute for Informatics, and under the supervision of Dr. Erisa Terolli on Adhoc Neural Information Retrieval systems for the health domain.</i>
+  * Project <i>: (Ongoing) Currently working on my master thesis at the Chair of Computer Science and Computational Linguistics and under the supervision of Prof. Vera Demberg on Knowledge driven dialog systems.</i>
     """

 [[experience]]